 AS: Most of them probably won’t even remember it.

-The Spinoff is the media partner for the Basement Theatre’s 2018 Christmas Show Work Do
+The Spinoff is the media partner for the Basement Theatre’s 2018 Christmas Show Work Do.

 This year marks is the tenth annual Christmas Show, the theatre’s only current public fundraiser.
 Profits raised from tickets sold help maintain development opportunities for artists and keep the venue a safe space for community.
 Book tickets to Work Do, written by Alice Snedden and Rose Matafeo, here.

-The Basement Theatre are charitable trust and Auckland’s culture-defining powerhouse.
+The Basement Theatre are a charitable trust and Auckland’s culture-defining powerhouse.
 To hear more about the awesome shows and mahi they do, sign up to the mailing list!